isabella232/Specs-18/Permissions/Permissions-PlanB.md

 - Environment XXX
 - Tenant Manager

-The big difference is that Roles are assigned to Groups, and scoped if required.
-The same Role may be assigned multiple Scopes.

-For example, the `Acme Developers` group may be assigned the following Roles within a Space:
+For example, the `Acme Developers` Team may be assigned the following Roles within a Space:

 | Role                | Scope                             |
 |---------------------|-----------------------------------|